Undergraduate Experiential Learning

 Case Western Reserve University is a research-intensive community with a tradition of involving undergraduates in research and creative endeavors.
 Regardless of a student's major or academic interests, there are numerous opportunities to engage in research either on campus with Case Western Reserve faculty or elsewhere during both the academic year and the summer.
 SOURCE (Support of Undergraduate Research and Creative Endeavors) provides assistance to students throughout the undergraduate educational experience, including:

-- helping students identify research and creative project opportunities on or around the university during the academic year and around the world during the summer,
+- helping students identify research and creative project opportunities on campus or around the university during the academic year and around the world during the summer,

 - providing funding for on-campus summer research,